Here are seven interesting news items that are giving a boost to the Tampa Bay real estate market!

-Because sales of newly-built homes in Epperson have been fast, the developer, Metro Development, has plans to build more communities with Crystal Lagoons.
+Because of the high demand for newly-built homes in Epperson, the developer, Metro Development, plans to build more communities with Crystal Lagoons.
 The second project is called Mirada, which is to be built also in Pasco County.
 It will have 5,800 homes and 900 apartments.
 The third will be in southern Hillsborough County’s Southshore Bay community.

 2. Water Street Tampa

 As many already know, Water Street Tampa is a $3 billion mixed-use community being developed by Strategic Property Partners (SPP) on more than 50 acres in the heart of downtown Tampa.
 SPP is a company controlled by Tampa Bay Lightning owner Jeff Vinik and Bill Gates’ investment fund Cascade Investment.

 Water Street will develop new residential, office, retail, entertainment, cultural, educational, medical, park and public gathering spaces to connect existing community anchors that include the Tampa Riverwalk, Florida Aquarium, Tampa Convention Center, Amalie Arena and Tampa Bay History Center.